zenanetwork/go-zenanet/docs/cli/server.md

 - `dev.period`: Block period to use in developer mode (0 = mine only if transaction pending) (default: 0)

-- `disable-bor-wallet`: Disable the personal wallet endpoints (default: true)
+- `disable-zena-wallet`: Disable the personal wallet endpoints (default: true)

 - `eth.requiredblocks`: Comma separated block number-to-hash mappings to require for peering (<number>=<hash>)